 A week ago (last Friday June 1st), the S&P 500 suffered its worst one-day drop in more than 100 days.
 Then on Wednesday it enjoyed its largest one-day gain in more than 100 days.
 Meanwhile, the S&P held above its 200-day moving average, an important indicator followed by many traders (red line on chart).
 My blog last week suggested that the spike below the 200 day MA was temporary and should not be of concern just yet, and the markets might rally.
 Score one for that call (hey, I’m wrong at times too, and do admit it when I am!).

 I feel that the recent rally will not last.
-I think it’s a dead-cat bounce, a fools rally, call it what you will.
+I think it’s a dead-cat bounce, a fools rally, or a suckers rally, call it what you will.
 Technically, short termed resistance at just under 1340 is being tested.
 There are factors that make the markets continue to look dicey.
 For example: There are no concrete plans in Europe to solve their very significant problems.
 Bernanke gave no clear guidance as to what his stimulus plans might be on Thursdays Fed meeting.
 Greek elections (June 17th) and the European Summit (end of June) are still looming later this month.
 All of these factors suggest more market volatility.
 Thus, I feel that the recent lows of around 1266 on the S&P may be seen again before this month ends.

 Please bear in mind that I am firmly convinced that the stock market will likely bottom in July or August.
 My prognosis for a renewed bullish trend into the winter is based on a few factors.
 Briefly, they are: